 Infra-red panel heaters are a relatively new way of heating your home.
-They also work differently to traditional heaters because the radiation from the panels heats the people, the walls and furniture in the room, rather than the air itself.
+They also work differently from traditional heaters because the radiation from the panels heats the people, the walls and the furniture in the room, rather than the air itself.

 Electric tariffs can be complicated to get your head around, but it is important that you understand them to make sure you’re on the most cost-effective tariff for your heating type.

 If you provide one-meter reading to your energy supplier, you have a single meter.
 If you provide two-meter readings, you will have two single meters.

 The main difference between different electric tariffs will be the period that you get cheap electricity: